vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

   char.name = str(id)
   self.add_child(char)
 ```
-The important part is assigning peer id to `.name`of scene (actually global node of this scene) - we will use it later to differniate between peers.
+The important part is assigning peer id to `.name`of scene (actually global node of this scene) - we will use it later to differentiate between peers.

 ---